 One issue with refrigerating rice noodles is that have a tendency to clump together when they get cold and this can make them very hard to separate.

-To prevent the rice noodles from clumping together in the fridge follow these three steps:
+To prevent the rice noodles from clumping together in the fridge:

-Washing the noodles gets rid of their starch coating, and the starch is what causes them to stick together.
+Washing the noodles gets rid of excess starch on the outside, which is what causes them to stick together.

 To wash them, place the noodles in a bowl of cold water and mix them around.
 Rinse and repeat until the water stops turning milky.